coopersully/halara.net/content/english/blog/halara-with-consequences.md

 ## Tournament Date
 The tournament currently does not have a set date, one is being voted upon right now in Halara's Discord server.
 It will take place somewhere between **Jun 26 - Jul 2** and will run from the start date until a player/team has completed the required tasks to win the tournament.
+[If you'd like to join the Discord server and take part in voting on the tournament date, you can do so by clicking here.](https://discord.com/invite/ZbrzN5RmyR)